gladstone28/PostgreSQL/What-is-a-Relational-Database-Management-System_/README.md

-link to informational
+link to informational:

 https://www.codecademy.com/paths/design-databases-with-postgresql/tracks/what-is-a-database/modules/welcome-to-design-databases-with-postgresql/articles/what-is-rdbms-sql

-What is a Relational Database Management System?
+### What is a Relational Database Management System?

-Learn about RDBMS and the language used to access large datasets – SQL.
+**Learn about RDBMS and the language used to access large datasets – SQL.**

 ![](./rdbms_header.svg)